Intellectual outputs, training and dissemination events

 - A common and unambiguous framework that all partners will use to create units of learning outcomes that are based on ECVET principles and align with the New Skills Agenda for Europe.

-- Selection and establishment of applicable assessment methodologies that are based on the outcome-based assessments as developed in previous European projects.
+- Selection and establishment of an applicable assessment methodology that are based on the outcome-based assessments as developed in previous European projects.